codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Errors-7325.md

 The error looks pretty unfriendly but the important information is really what comes first.

 ```
-name 'notDefinedVariable' is not defined
+name 'digit4' is not defined
 ```

-You can see it is telling us that that the variable `notDefinedVariable` is not yet defined.
+You can see it is telling us that that the variable `digit4` is not yet defined.